losephjambert/Sprint-Challenge-State-Management-Smurfs/README.md

 - the `store` is an object that provides your application with access to your `reducers` and the `dispatch()`, essentially it grants your application access to its state tree.
 It is the single source of truth because the `store` is the only location where your state exists.
 All components derive their props from the store, instead of one component passing its state to another component as props.
 Data consistency ftw :)

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the mental model the redux store uses.
+Component state is state local to a specific component.
+A form is a really good example of where you might want local component state over using global application state.
+A parent cannot access a child's local state.
+So a good time to use Application state would be when you need the same piece of data across multiple, potentially disparate, parts of your application.
+User data would be a good example.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!